ProsperieEli/Remastered-Guessing-Game/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+## HTML
+1) Input
+2) Button
+    -submit
+3) Divs
+    -One for how many tries
+    -One for results
+    -One for guessing too high/low
+4) Display rules in a header